jullian-yapeter/self-driving-toolkit/readme.md

 Faster RCNN model pre-trained on the COCO dataset.
 I used Faster RCNN for its balanced attributes of speed and accuracy.
 Detections are filtered based on a confidence threshold and detected class name (only show detected cars).
-I included the downloaded model in this repository, but I also included a download function that allows you to pull the model from Tensorflow's online source (Simply comment in the download function on line 8 of road_detection.py).
+I did not include the Faster RCNN model in this repository, but I did include a download function that allows you to pull the model from Tensorflow's online source (Simply comment out the download function on line 8 of road_detection.py after the first time running it).

 I was using the CPU version of Tensorflow due to my lack of resources.
 Therefore, the detections are relatively slow.
 However, I included a video of what it would